bibuwei/azure-reference-other/studio-module-reference/split-data-using-relative-expression.md

 ##  Use a relative expression to divide a dataset

-1. Add the [Split Data](split-data.md) module to your experiment in Stuio, and connect it as input to the dataset you want to split.
+1. Add the [Split Data](split-data.md) module to your experiment in Studio, and connect it as input to the dataset you want to split.

 2. For **Splitting mode**, select **relative expression split**.